 Our proofreading and editing course will equip you with the editorial skills you need to become a qualified proofreader and copy editor.
 This online course will show you how to correct printed documents and webpages, and make them readable and legally compliant.

-Many leading corporations including British Gas, Virgin Holidays, Royal Mail and the NHS have used this practical proofreading and editing course to train their writers.
+Many leading corporations including British Gas, Virgin Holidays, Royal Mail and American Association for Cancer Research have used this practical proofreading and editing course to train their writers.
 And many individuals testify that it is effective and great value for money.

 Successful graduate Tom Pritchard, who secured regular proofreading work whilst studying the course, told us he thought his tutors were “clear and supportive”.
 Read his review